1. Prologue: A New Vision of Nature

 2.4 Cities in Evolution (1915)

-That fresh or, as I call it, that transdisciplinary, systemic and organic view was something exceptional for his epoch: the result of his fundamental ‘evolutionary’ understanding of phenomena, which is immediately announced in the title, and which he developed during the years of formation, at first as a schoolchild found of nature, then as a biologist and botanist, and later as a scholar interested in social dynamics.
-Based on this evolutionary outlook a possible future for cities can be concretely hypothesized and not merely imagined: according to Geddes, if we study and understand the progression of a town or city from past to present, we can anticipate its possible future: that is Geddes’ fundamental belief or thesis.
-Possible future – Geddes suggests – which we should consider as ‘Eu-topias’ (‘eu’=good, ‘topos’=place, therefore ‘good places’), the ‘place of effective health and well-being’,[35] rather than ‘U-topias’ (‘u’ means a negation, that is ‘non-places’ intended as something not real, imaginary),[36] given that, contrary to historical urban utopias detached from concrete considerations of the local territory, the extended and all-embracing analyses that Geddes proposes (physical-geographical, biological, ecological, social, and cultural analyses) are based on concrete local data and surveys.
+That fresh or, as I call it, transdisciplinary, systemic, and organic perspective was exceptional for his time.
+This was rooted in his fundamental ‘evolutionary’ understanding of phenomena, which is immediately evident in the title – Cities in Evolution – and developed over the years through his experiences as a nature-loving schoolchild, biologist, botanist, and scholar of social dynamics.
+Based on this evolutionary outlook, a possible future for cities can be concretely hypothesized, rather than simply imagined.
+According to Geddes, by studying and understanding a town or city’s progression from past to present, we can anticipate its possible future – a fundamental belief or thesis of his.
+Geddes suggests that we should consider possible future scenarios as ‘Eu-topias’ (‘eu’=good, ‘topos’=place, therefore ‘good places’) the ‘place of effective health and well-being’,[35] rather than ‘U-topias’ (‘u’ means a negation, that is ‘non-places’ intended as something not real, or imaginary);[36] unlike historical urban utopias, Geddes’ approach is based on concrete local data and surveys, incorporating physical-geographical, biological, ecological, social, and cultural analyses.
 It is important to point out that Geddes’ attention to local (regional) dynamics goes hand in hand with the attention he reserves to more global dynamics: in Cities in Evolution, he dedicates different chapters to the study of foreign realities as a mode of confrontation and, if possible, adoption of good practices developed elsewhere.[37]
 That was also made clear by his permanent exhibition at the Outlook Tower.
-Complementarity or correlation between different aspects is one of the main secrets of Geddes’ evergreen recipe: local and global, nature and culture, concrete and abstract, thought and action, matter and spirit, science and art, old and new, synoptic and detailed vision, past and present… A man able to recompose opposites and divisions into new, integral units (we already seen it in the episode at the laboratory of biology, when he was a young student, where he showed that ‘two reputedly irreconcilable positions could, in fact, be reconciled’ – see note 21): this was Patrick Geddes.
+Complementarity or correlation between different aspects is one of the main secrets of Geddes’ evergreen recipe: local and global, nature and culture, concrete and abstract, thought and action, matter and spirit, science and art, old and new, synoptic and detailed vision, past and present… A man able to reconcile opposites and divisions into integral units (we have already seen that in the episode at the laboratory of biology, where, as a young student, he showed that ‘two reputedly irreconcilable positions could, in fact, be reconciled’ – see note 21): this was Patrick Geddes.

 Each place has a true personality; and with this shows some unique elements — a personality too much asleep it may be, but which it is the task of the planner, as master-artist, to awaken.[42]